-European Wall Lizards are an invasive species that looks like our Alligator Lizard.
+European Wall Lizards are an invasive species.
 The wall lizard, unlike the Alligator lizard, has a relatively flattened body with long limbs and very long toes.
 Like other species of Wall Lizards, they have an angular head and strong looking jaw.
 Males are up to 23 cm in total length, and females are a bit smaller.
 They have a very long tail.

 They are green or brown with black blotches on their backs, and their bellies are a light brown with spots that are more pronounced at the throat.
 The sides of the males have bright blue spots running down them.
 Although females can have these blue spots, they are usually less bright.